AnAbsurdlyAngryGoose/openmod/README.md

 - Install the application in r/FancySubredditLogs.
 - In r/FancySubreddit, configure the application by setting "Destination Subreddit" to "FancySubredditLogs" (without quotes).
 - Optionally, in r/FancySubreddit, adjust the remaining settings to my liking.

+### Unsupported Scenarios

+Publishing logs to the community from which they originate is **not currently supported**.

+Publishing to a single subreddit (e.g. r/FancySubredditLogs) from multiple subreddits (e.g. r/FancySub1, r/FancySub2) is **not currently supported**.

+If any of the scenarios in this section would be immediately useful to you, please get in touch via my Reddit DMs!
+Knowing what you need will help me prioritise and plan improvements.

 ## Configuration